xdrpp/stc/cmd/stc/stc.1.md

 `-nopass` option, stc will never prompt for a passphrase and always assume you do not encrypt your private keys.

+## Network query mode

+stc runs in network query mode when the `-fee-stats` or `-q` option is provided.  `-fee-stats` reports on recent transaction fees.  `-q` reports on the state of a particular account.
+Unfortunately, both of these requests are parsed from horizon responses in JSON rather than XDR format, and so are reported in a somewhat incomparable style to txrep format.
+For example, balances are shown as a fixed-point number 10^7 times the underlying int64.

 # OPTIONS

 `-c`